-Qualifications for Manufacturing and Research & Development Equipment Exemption
+Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Qualified Person

-These industries generally include those primarily engaged in the business of all forms of manufacturing, research and development in biotechnology, research and development in the physical, engineering, and life sciences and the generation and production, storage or distribution of electric power.
-(See Electric Power Generators or Distributors on the Industry Topics tab)
+These industries represented by these NAICS codes generally include those primarily engaged in the business of all forms of manufacturing, research and development in biotechnology; research and development in the physical, engineering, and life sciences; and the generation and production, storage or distribution of electric power.
+(See Electric Power Generation or Production, Storage or Distribution on the Industry Topics page.)

 A qualified person may be “primarily engaged” either as a legal entity or as an establishment within a legal entity.